-The price for most contracts performed by Bird is based, in part, on cost and schedule estimates that are subject to a number of assumptions.
+The price for most contracts performed by Bird is based, in part, on cost and schedule estimates that are subject to a number of assumptions, including assumptions as to inflationary impacts.
 Erroneous assumptions can result in an incorrect assessment of risks associated with a contract or estimates of project costs and schedules that are in error, potentially resulting in lower than anticipated profit or significant loss.
 All significant cost and schedule estimates are reviewed by senior management prior to tender submission in an attempt to mitigate these risks.